aidantwoods/webtools/README.md

 By default, file_output is set to false, so JSON will be output in the console.
 If needed, set this value to true to get a file instead.
 The output file name is by default, 'cookies.json', but can easily be configured.

+# jsChar2Code
+Convert plaintext into String.fromCharCode(...) to be used in JavaScript.
+Run directly and type desired text into prompt, followed by enter, or simply pipe output in e.g: cat script.js | python3 jsChar2Code.py
+Note: you should minify first – dirt cheaply made script thus far, so first newline from piped text will be interpreted as end of input.